 What is a sustainment area?

-DEQ is proposing rules that will help prevent an area from becoming formally designated as a nonattainment area, identifying this type of area as a sustainment area.
-Sustainment areas would be areas that have ambient monitoring data indicating that an area is not meeting the ambient air quality standards or is very close to not meeting the AAQS, but the area has not been formally designated as a nonattainment area by EPA.
+Sustainment areas are proposed as areas that have ambient monitoring data indicating that the area is not meeting the ambient air quality standards or is very close to not meeting the AAQS, but the area has not been formally designated as a nonattainment area by EPA.
+DEQ is proposing the creation of the sustainment area designation to help prevent such an area from becoming formally designated as a nonattainment area.
 It should be noted that a sustainment area designation does not supersede or replace the federal area designation; rather, a sustainment area designation is overlaid on the federal area designation to provide permitting flexibility for intermediate sized industrial sources.

 The areas where a sustainment area concept is most useful are areas where the primary air quality problem is due to emission sources other than industry, such as woodstoves.
-EPA and DEQ rules currently focus on industrial source restrictions to get an area back into attainment which may not address the cause of the problem.
+EPA and DEQ rules currently focus on industrial source restrictions to get an area back into attainment, which may not address the cause of the problem.
 DEQ wants to focus on the cause of the air quality problem rather than impose unnecessary restrictions on industry if industry is not causing or contributing significantly to the problem.

 Often there is a lag time between when DEQ’s monitoring data indicates an area is violating the AAQS to when EPA formally designates that area as nonattainment.
 During these lag times industrial development in the area is largely impossible because new or expanding industrial sources cannot meet the rules for the way the area is currently designated.
 Communities in this situation would like more flexibility to attract new industry.
 Further, in DEQ’s view new industry can help to improve air quality, for example by helping to replace older woodstoves as part of an emission offset program.
-In these cases, a sustainment area designation would be appropriate because it gives the community and DEQ the ability to start working on the problem rather than wait for EPA’s formal designation which usually only deals with emission reductions from industrial sources.
+In these cases, a sustainment area designation would be appropriate because it gives the community and DEQ the ability to start working on the problem rather than wait for EPA’s formal nonattainment designation.

-The permitting requirements for a sustainment area include some nonattainment area requirements without the elaborate SIP related attainment/maintenance plan process.
-This allows a community to stay in attainment with the economic benefits of an attainment area, without a stigma of the federal nonattainment designation.
-The rules are designed to provide incentives for new or modified industrial sources to reduce emissions in the same airshed by purchasing emission offsets from sources that are considered to be significantly contributing to the air quality problems in the area, such as woodstoves.
-Public health is improved overall by lowering the concentrations of emissions in neighborhoods where the air quality problem is caused by high woodstove emissions on inversion days in the winter.
+The permitting requirements for a sustainment area include some nonattainment area requirements without the elaborate SIP-related attainment/maintenance plan process.
+This partially removes the lag-time barrier to industrial development and allows a community to pursue economic development without the stigma of the federal nonattainment designation.
+The rules are also designed to provide incentives for new or modified industrial sources to reduce emissions in the same airshed by purchasing emission offsets from the sources that are considered to be significantly contributing to the air quality problems in the area, such as woodstoves.
+This would help protect public health by lowering the concentrations of emissions in neighborhoods where the air quality problem is caused by high woodstove emissions on inversion days in the winter.

-On the surface it may seem that the amount of emissions from an industrial stack would equal the woodstove emissions but the industrial stacks are taller with higher velocity for better emission dispersion.
-Industry emissions are also fairly constant year around; not occurring just in a winter heating timeframe.
-In addition, often industrial sources are located away from residential neighborhoods where monitors are located and individuals congregate.
+On the surface it may seem that the amount of emissions from an industrial stack would equal the woodstove emissions, and that the overall emission impact would not change.
+However, the industrial stacks are taller with higher velocity for better emission dispersion.
+Industry emissions are also fairly constant year-round, not occurring just in the winter heating timeframe.
+In addition, industrial sources are often located away from residential neighborhoods where population density is higher and where ambient air quality monitors are located.

 How does Lakeview qualify?